Our expert criminal lawyers for using a carriage service to menace offences can help you:

 Using a Carriage Service to Menace

-This charge of using carriage service to menace is popular with police.
+This charge of using a carriage service to menace is popular with police.
 It captures a wide range of behaviour from threats made in a domestic violence context to calls between aggrieved parties in business and former friends.
 Increasingly posts on social media are being captured by this offence.Â

 If you intend to plead guilty, our criminal lawyers have a proven track record of not only keeping our clients out of jail but also in some cases having no conviction recorded.